Do you have an elevator pitch for your handmade business?

 You know what your brand sells.
 You know why customers need your product.
 But do your potential customers know?
 You, my friend, need an elevator pitch for your handmade business.
 And don’t worry, creating one is quick and relatively painless. :)

-First, let's define elevator pitch: An elevator pitch is a short, simple summary of your product, service, or organization and what it can do for customers.
+Let’s get started.
+First, let’s define elevator pitch: An elevator pitch is a short, simple summary of your product, service, or organization and what it can do for customers.
 The pitch should include the name of your business/organization and vivid verbs and descriptive adjectives that state what you do.

 Tips for an Effective Elevator Pitch: